-- continuing with the development of a system for supply chain verification with progress to be shown by 31 December 2020, whereby the organisation evaluates potential suppliers before they enter the supply chain; and - progressing with the review of its existing supply chains with progress to be seen by 31 December 2020 whereby the organisation evaluates all existing suppliers.
+continuing with the development of a system for supply chain verification with progress to be shown by 31 December 2022, whereby the organisation evaluates potential suppliers before they enter the supply chain; and progressing with the review of its existing supply chains with progress to be seen by 31 December expectation on compliance with Modern Slavery legislation.

+2022 whereby the organisation evaluates all existing suppliers.